Logo

 On July 22,2018, Sue Bird broke yet another record, this time for the most WNBA regular-season games played after she passed Delisha Milton-Jones by playing her 500th game against the Atlanta Dream.

-Sue Bird's presidency is accredited with the WNBA's allowance of social justice messages on jerseys, basketball courts, and immediate floors.
+Consequently, Sue Bird's presidency is credited with the WNBA allowing the players to express social justice messages, for example, on jerseys, basketball courts, and immediate floors.

 In 2021, Sue Bird re-signed with the Storm on a one-year deal, which allowed her to play her 18th season in the league, moving her past Milton-Jones for most seasons played in the WNBA.